mahiki/PrefectInterfaces.jl/julia-demo/Julia-demo.md

     # "s3-bucket/willowdata"
 ```

-The variable PREFECT_REMOTE_DATA_BLOCK is used by the `PrefectDatastoreType` to return the names of your Prefect blocks which define remote or local storage.
+The variable PREFECT_REMOTE_DATA_BLOCK is used by the `PrefectDatastoreNames` to return the names of your Prefect blocks which define remote or local storage.